Canon 800D vs G1X

-The Canon EOS 800D (called Canon T7i in some regions) and the Canon PowerShot G1 X are two digital cameras that were officially introduced, respectively, in February 2017 and January 2012.
+The Canon EOS 800D (called Canon T7i in some regions) and the Canon PowerShot G1 X are two digital cameras that were announced, respectively, in February 2017 and January 2012.
 The 800D is a DSLR, while the G1X is a fixed lens compact.
-The cameras are based on an APS-C (800D) and an 1.5-inch sensor.
-The 800D has a resolution of 24 megapixel, whereas the G1X provides 14.2 MP.
+The cameras are based on an APS-C (800D) and an 1.5-inch (G1X) sensor.
+The 800D has a resolution of 24 megapixels, whereas the G1X provides 14.2 MP.

 The physical size and weight of the Canon 800D and the Canon G1 X are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 800D – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X is notably smaller (28 percent) than the Canon 800D.
 In this context, it is worth noting that neither the 800D nor the G1X are weather-sealed.